Economic inequality: Effects on social welfare

 In most western democracies, the desire to eliminate or reduce economic inequality is generally associated with the political left.
 One practical argument in favor of reduction is the idea that economic inequality reduces social cohesion and increases social unrest, thereby weakening the society.
 There is evidence that this is true (see inequity aversion) and it is intuitive, at least for small face-to-face groups of people.
 Alberto Alesina, Rafael Di Tella, and Robert MacCulloch find that inequality negatively affects happiness in Europe but not in the United States.

 It has also been argued that economic inequality invariably translates to political inequality, which further aggravates the problem.
 Even in cases where an increase in economic inequality makes nobody economically poorer, an increased inequality of resources is disadvantageous, as increased economic inequality can lead to a power shift due to an increased inequality in the ability to participate in democratic processes.
+According to Paul and Moser, countries with high income inequality and poor unemployment protections experience worse mental health outcomes among the unemployed.